rustopian/dopple-dex/README.md

 Full LiteSVM and Multitest tests are included.

-## Security Matters

-Right now, `constant_product_plugin` can be called externally.
-This is okay, since the plugin doesn't actually control any balances; it only replies to requests for mathematical operations.
-Still, I'd like to analyze this for any potential exploits.

 - **Solana:** Contains the implementation for the Solana blockchain.
 See the [Solana README](./Solana/README.md) for details.
 - **CosmWasm:** Contains the implementation using the CosmWasm framework.
 See the [CosmWasm README](./CosmWasm/README.md) for details.